cpvalente/ontime/README.md

 - [x] Ability to differentiate between backstage and public data
 - [x] Manage delays workflow
 - [x] OSC Control and Feedback
-- [x] Roll mode: run independently from system clock
+- [x] Roll mode: run independently using the system clock

 ## Unopinionated
 We are not interested in forcing workflows and have made ontime so it is flexible to whichever way you would like to work.